 Note that you may also perform a key rotation ceremony without rotating any

 keys at all.
-This is useful when your existing N.root.json
+This is useful when your existing N.root.json is nearing expiry,

 but your keys are still secure and valid, and you have no need to rotate keys.